LeeBigelow/Tarot-Reading-Web/README.md

 ## Embedded versions for phones

 You can use the [online version](https://LeeBigelow.github.io/Tarot-Reading-Web) on your phone or tablet but unfortunately you can't download and run it off-line on your device.
 Phone and tablet browsers don't like reading external javascript and css files.
 Instead I've made some embedded versions where the css, javascript, and card images (compressed and base64 encoded) are all rolled into one html.
 Each "layout & deck" combo is given it's own separate all-in-one html file that your device's browser will be able to run.

-Download one of the embedded html files (which ever "layout & deck" combo you like) onto your device then open it with your device's browser.
+Just download one of the embedded html files from the Google Drive folder below (which ever "layout & deck" combo you like) then open it with your device's browser.
 They work on my phone and hopefully will work on yours.
-Here's a Google Drive folder with a variety of embedded versions:

 [Folder of Completely Embedded Versions (for the phone)](https://drive.google.com/drive/folders/1lbfcxlHbkPkIrWJ4lBdQcY3va5lfuAQf?usp=sharing)